 4. Apple Cider Vinegar

 Apple cider vinegar does not kill the fleas on your dog’s body; however, it can prevent them from entering your pet’s body.
-It is recommended that you use raw, organic apple cider vinegar.
+It is recommended that you use

 How to use: Mix equal parts of apple cider vinegar and water.
 You can pour this solution into a spray bottle and spray the contents on your pet’s body before heading outdoors.